jpromanonet/100Projects100Days/README.md

 # 100Projects100Days
-The idea is to make 100 projects in a 100 days streaks, making one project per day.
+The idea is to make 100 projects in a 100 days streak, making one project per day.

 ## Ground Rules